 Say helloooo to the ultimate grab-and-go meal!
 Protein, check.
 Healthy fat, check.
 Crunchy shell, check.
 Happy belly, check.
+These crunchy vegetarian breakfast tacos have it all!

 This actually started out – at least in my mind – as a breakfast burrito recipe.
 Safeway and Old El Paso asked me to create an easy weeknight meal for back to school, and for me, breakfast for dinner is one of the easiest dinner themes of all.